 - Application and Fee via NursingCAS

 - RN License

 - APRN License

 - NBCRNA Certification (must be current with expiration date displayed)

 - AANA Membership

 - Current CV

 - Personal Essay: An approximately three-page, double-spaced essay describing: the applicant's current work environment, individual goals for the Acute Surgical Pain Management Fellowship, level of administrative support, and the manner in which successful completion of the fellowship will impact their personal practice

 - 3 Reference forms completed (via NursingCAS): Three letters of reference are required and include one each from a current: 1) professional peer, 2) CRNA supervisor, and 3) Chief Medical Officer of Anesthesia Group

 - Proof of Personal Health Insurance

 - Proof of completion of Basic and Advanced Ultrasound-Guided Workshops

-A Basic and an Advanced Ultrasound-Guided course are required prerequisites of the Acute Surgical Pain Management Fellowship and must be completed upon entry or within 6 months of enrollment into the Fellowship and within 5 years of being admitted to the Fellowship.
+- A Basic and an Advanced Ultrasound-Guided course are required prerequisites of the Acute Surgical Pain Management Fellowship and must be completed prior to entry into the Fellowship and been earned within the last five (5) years.
 A Basic Ultrasound course consists of didactic and hands-on ultrasound scanning instruction for upper and lower extremity regional blocks with or without a cadaveric component for a minimum of 8 hours.
 An Advanced Ultrasound course qualifies as a prerequisite if the course involves advanced instruction in truncal regional blocks on a cadaveric model.
 The Advanced course should also contain didactic and hands-on needling and scanning instruction on a cadaveric specimen(s) for a minimum of 8 hours.